99th Infantry Division (United States): Combat chronicle

 The division first saw action on 9 November, taking over the defense of the sector north of the Roer River between Schmidt and Monschau, a distance of nearly 19 miles.
 After defensive patrolling, the 99th probed the Siegfried Line against heavy resistance on 13 December.
 Formerly nicknamed the "Checkerboard Division," which referred to its shoulder patch, in late 1944 having not yet seen battle, the division was nicknamed the "Battle Babies."

+The inexperienced troops of the division were lodged on the northern shoulder of the Ardennes Offensive on 16 December, unexpectedly facing the advancing German 6th Panzer Army.

 The 99th Infantry Division, outnumbered five to one, inflicted estimated casualties on the Germans in the ratio of eighteen to one.
 The division lost about 20% of its effective strength, including 465 killed and 2,524 evacuated due to wounds, injuries, fatigue, or trench foot; German losses were much higher.
 In the northern sector opposite the 99th, this included more than 4,000 deaths and the destruction of 60 tanks and big guns.
 Historian John S.D.
 Eisenhower wrote, "... the action of the 2nd and 99th Divisions on the northern shoulder could be considered the most decisive of the Ardennes campaign."

 The stiff American defense prevented the Germans from reaching the vast array of supplies near the Belgian cities of Liège and Spa and the road network west of the Elsenborn Ridge leading to the Meuse River.
 After more than ten days of intense battle, they pushed the Americans out of the villages, but were unable to dislodge them from the ridge, where elements of the V Corps of the First U.S. Army prevented the German forces from reaching the road network to their west.

-The inexperienced troops of the division were lodged on the northern shoulder of the Ardennes Offensive on 16 December.
 Although cut up and surrounded in part, the 99th was one of the only divisions that did not yield to the German attack, and held their positions until reinforcements arrived.
 The lines were then moved back to form defensive positions east of Elsenborn Ridge on the 19th.
 Here it held firmly against violent enemy attacks.
 From 21 December 1944 to 30 January 1945, the unit was engaged in aggressive patrolling and reequipping.
 It attacked toward the Monschau Forest, on 1 February, mopping up and patrolling until it was relieved for training and rehabilitation, on 13 February.